paketo-buildpacks/go/rfcs/0000-go-generate.md

 is run contain any  `//go:generate` directives AND a `BP_GO_GENERATE` environment variable is set to `true`.
 Its default value should be `true`.

-We can use `go generate -n ./...` (dry run) to search for directives.
+Since go is not installed in the image during detection, we may need to re-implement the logic of `go generate -n <flags> ./...` (dry run) to search for directives.

 ### Configuration options
 Users can skip `go generate` by setting `BP_GO_GENERATE=false` at build time.